 See the VPN.ac review for detailed test results and analysis.

-The world is full of risks, with regular news stories of hackers exploiting people online.
+The world is full of risks, with regular news stories of hackers exploiting people and online vulnerabilities.
 And of course, none of us want to be a victim of these attacks.

 If you have a quality PC running Windows 10 and the latest antivirus / anti-malware software, you may be wondering why you would even need a VPN.
 You do need one, for several reasons.